SMU adds Oklahoma coach Lincoln Riley’s brother as assistant

-DALLAS (AP) — SMU has hired Garrett Riley as co-offensive coordinator and quarterbacks coach and promoted offensive line coach AJ Ricker to co-offensive coordinator.
+DALLAS (AP) — SMU has hired Garrett Riley as its offensive coordinator and quarterbacks coach.

 The younger brother of Oklahoma coach Lincoln Riley was set to be promoted to offensive coordinator at Appalachian State after serving as running backs coach in 2019.